hartwigmedical/hmftools/serve/README.md

 ---|---
 FILTER  | We filter every entry when the gene/event isn't present or there is an inconsistency with the Hartwig's driver gene panel
 IGNORE  | Every gene/event is used regardless of mismatch/inconsistencies
-WARN_ONLY  | Every gene/event is used regardless of mismatch/inconsistencies, however a warning messages is shown for the inconsistencies
+WARN_ONLY  | Every gene/event is used regardless of mismatch/inconsistencies, however a warning message is shown for the inconsistencies

 ### Protein resolving for SNVs and (small) INDELs